-In many parts of the world, governments have used a variety of policy instruments to either create industrial clusters or support market induced clusters.
-These instruments take the form of investments in infrastructure, free-trade zones, special economic zones, setting up of common facilities for testing etc. and even establishing HEIs in the cluster.
-Physical agglomeration of diverse firms and institutions along with co-existence of competition and collaboration in these clusters creates both competition and contagion effects.
-Flows of knowledge take place in these locations through various mechanisms including participation in intra-cluster or global production or innovation networks.
-(Basant, 2002; Basant and Chandra, 2007; Yusuf, Nabeshima, Yamashita, 2008) While firms in industrial clusters are found to be more technologically active and efficient as compared to non-cluster firms, there is also a possibility of firms in clusters getting locked into specific products and technologies.
-It has been argued that clusters where firms face competition (existing as well as potential) and are part of 'internal' and 'external' networks, are more sustainable and technologically active.
-(Humphrey and Schmitz, 2002; Iammarino and McCann, 2006)
+In many parts of the world, governments have used a variety of policy instruments to either create industrial clusters or support market-induced clusters.
+These instruments take the form of investments in infrastructure, free-trade zones, special economic zones, setting up of common facilities for testing, and even establishing HEIs in the cluster.
+Physical agglomeration of diverse firms and institutions along with the co-existence of competition and collaboration in these clusters creates both competition and contagion effects.
+Flows of knowledge take place in these locations through various mechanisms including participation in intra-cluster or global production or innovation networks (Basant, 2002; Basant & Chandra, 2007; Yusuf, Nabeshima, & Yamashita, 2008).
+While firms in industrial clusters are found to be more technologically active and efficient as compared to non-cluster firms, there is also a possibility of firms in clusters getting locked into specific products and technologies.
+It has been argued that clusters where firms face competition (existing as well as potential) and are part of 'internal' and 'external' networks, are more sustainable and technologically active (Humphrey & Schmitz, 2002; Iammarino & McCann, 2006).

-Many of the policies discussed above can also be seen as initiatives that make institutional changes to facilitate innovation.
-These include policies relating to UILs, education, industrial clusters, thematic funding for research in the public and private sectors, support for technology co-operation, regulations for financial sector markets, standards and so on.
-Such institutional changes help build national and regional systems of innovation - a critical set of informal and formal institutions which help build innovation capability.
-The literature in this area is vast (see, Steinmueller, 2010) and we could have also used this lens for our discussion as well.
+Many of the policies discussed previously can also be seen as initiatives that make institutional changes to facilitate innovation.
+These include policies relating to UILs, education, industrial clusters, thematic funding for research in the public and private sectors, support for technology co-operation, regulations for financial sector markets, standards, and so on.
+Such institutional changes help build national and regional systems of innovation-a critical set of informal and formal institutions which help build innovation capability.
+The literature using the systems of innovation approach also emphasize iterative learning (both leaning by doing and learning by using) and non-linear relationships between processes of invention, innovation, and diffusion (Fagerberg & Sapprasert, 2011).
+The literature in this area is vast (see Steinmueller, 2010) and we could have also used this lens for our discussion as well.
+It needs to be emphasized that the approach of this article is broadly consistent with the systems of innovation perspective; only the policy and other institutional linkages are conceptualized somewhat differently.
+The idea of learning is also captured through concepts of absorptive capacity, technology gap, and linkages of different kinds.